KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Data Representation.md

 Hexadecimal digits are often used to express these codes as only 2 digits are needed, which is more compact than 3 decimal digits or 7 binary digits.

-An expanded standard called Unicode is used to represent other charac- ters, such as Mandarin characters.
+An expanded standard called Unicode is used to represent other characters, such as Mandarin characters.
 It uses numbers to represent characters like ASCII, but are not as restrictive in the number of bits they must be defined as.
 The number of bits used to represent each character can range from 8-32 bits, allowing over a million unique characters from many different written languages all over the world, making it preferable over ASCII.